-Chapter 19.
+Chapter 20.
 Proof-theoretic concepts

-Chapter 20 Derived rules
+Chapter 21 Derived rules

 In this section, we will see why we introduced the rules of our proof system in two separate batches.
-In particular, we want to show that the additional rules of §18 are not strictly speaking necessary, but can be derived from the basic rules of §16.
+In particular, we want to show that the additional rules of chapter 19 are not strictly speaking necessary, but can be derived from the basic rules of chapter 17.

-20.1 Derivation of Reiteration
+21.1 Derivation of Reiteration

 To illustrate what it means to derive a rule from other rules, first consider reiteration.
 It is a basic rule of our system, but it is also not necessary.
-Suppose you have some sentence on some line of your deduction: m | A
+Suppose you have some sentence on some line of your deduction: m | A m \mathcal{A} k $\mathcal{A} \land \mathcal{A}$ $\land I, m, m$ k+1 \mathcal{A} $\land E, k$

 You now want to repeat yourself, on some line k.
-You could just invoke the rule R. But equally well, you can do this with other basic rules of §16:
+You could just invoke the rule R. But equally well, you can do this with other basic rules of chapter 17: